GrizzHacks/Beginners-Portal/Begin_Here.md

 <h1>New Programmers should start with the following steps:</h1>

 1) Make sure you have a text/source-code editor installed.
 Examples are Atom, Visual Studio Code, Sublime Text, or Netbeans.
-    - For most tutorials here, Visula Studio Code will be used.
+    - For most tutorials here, Visual Studio Code will be used.

 2) If you are using a Mac, install Homebrew.
 This is a package-management software that you can install in your terminal, and will help you quickly and easily download any packages you may need, like npm, Python, or Ruby.